 - 4:33 And for all We have made heirs of what is left by parents and close relatives.
 And those to whom your contracts are pledged (lit. “your right hands are pledged”)–give them their share.
 Indeed, Allah is over everything a Witness.

 - 4.35 And if you (authority) feared a breach between the couple, then appoint arbitrators, one from his people/family and one from hers.
-If they desire peace, Allah will bring about harmony between them.
+If they desire a settlement, Allah will bring about a settlement between them.
 Indeed, Allah is Knowledgeable, Expert.

 - 4:36 Worship Allah and associate nothing with him, and do good, and treat with kindness your parents, your relatives/kin, orphans, the needy, the neighbor near to you and the neighbor far away, the companion at your side, the traveler, and those to whom your contracts are pledged (lit. “those whom your right hands possess”).
 Indeed, Allah does not like those who are self-deluding, arrogant, boastful.